Last updated on September 27, 2023 by Siraj Ul Haq

 Let’s understand it by an example.
 Assume that we have a variable $credits

-has initially assigned value is 10
+that has initially assigned a value that is 10

 .